Morus macroura

-Morus macroura, also known as the king white mulberry, shahtoot mulberry, Tibetan mulberry, or long mulberry is a flowering plant species in the genus Morus found in Tibet, the Himalayas, mountainous area of Indonesia, and rain forests of Indochina.
+Morus macroura, also known as the king white mulberry, shahtoot mulberry, Tibetan mulberry, or long mulberry is a flowering plant species in the genus Morus native to the Himalayas, Tibet, southern China, the rain forests of Indochina, and mountainous areas of Sumatra and Java in Indonesia.
 It is a medium-sized tree, with a spreading canopy which grows with a weeping habit.
 Ripe fruit is white, pink or red, and is described as honey-sweet.

+Genomics

+A chromosome-level genome assembly of Morus macroura was published in 2026.
+The genome size is approximately 318.6 Mb, with 99.64% of the contig sequences anchored to 14 pseudo-chromosomes.
+The assembly has a BUSCO completeness of 97.21%, and 21,824 protein-coding genes were predicted.
+The assembly provides a resource for understanding genetic mechanisms underlying low chilling requirement and year-round fruiting.